 Instead, start from the inside out.
-Studies have shown that gray hair may be exacerbated by a lack of B vitamins in your diet.
+Studies have shown that gray hair may be exacerbated by a lack of B12 vitamin and other nutrients in your diet.
 Healthy foods feed your hair the same way they nourish your body, so make sure you stay hydrated and choose healthy snacks high in protein and B vitamins, like liver and carrots.

 There is also a significant association with smoking and tobacco use.
 Yet another reason to quit smoking...or not to start.

 Because gray hair is usually coarser and can be dryer than regular hair, you also want to condition it consistently to restore smoothness.
 Gray hair is more susceptible to discoloration and yellowing caused by the sun, chlorine, or mineral deposits in your water.
 To prevent this, rinse hair with water before and after swimming, or, better yet, wear a swim cap.
 Protect hair in the sun with a scarf or hat, and consider adding a filter to your shower head if your water contains a lot of deposits.